dami-gupta-git/tumor_board_v2/README.md

 # TumorBoard v2
-An LLM-powered cancer variant actionability assessment tool with a built-in validation framework.
+An AI-powered tool for assessing cancer variant actionability with integrated validation.

 **Current Validation Performance: 70% accuracy | 92% Tier I F1 score**

 **TL;DR**:
-In precision oncology, determining whether a variant identified in a patient’s tumor is clinically “actionable” — i.e., whether an FDA-approved therapy or guideline exists for that specific alteration — is a complex process performed by expert molecular tumor boards.
+Precision oncology depends on expert molecular tumor boards to determine whether genetic variants found in tumors are clinically 'actionable'—that is, whether they have associated FDA-approved therapies or clinical guidelines.
+This is a complex, manual process involving synthesis of evidence from multiple databases.

-This research tool mimics that decision-making workflow.
-It aggregates evidence from leading genomic databases (CIViC, ClinVar, COSMIC) and FDA drug-labeling data, then employs large language models to assign standardized AMP/ASCO/CAP actionability tiers (Tier I = strongest evidence for clinical action; Tier IV = benign/likely benign).
-All reasoning steps and evidence sources are fully logged for transparency and auditability.
-A separate validation framework benchmarks these assigned tiers against specified expert‑curated “gold‑standard” classifications.
+TumorBoard v2 automates and mimics this expert workflow by aggregating evidence from key genomic and drug-labeling databases (CIViC, ClinVar, COSMIC, FDA) and uses large language models (LLMs) to assign standardized AMP/ASCO/CAP tiers indicating clinical actionability levels.
+All AI decision rationale and evidence sources are fully logged for transparency and auditability.
+A built-in validation framework benchmarks AI predictions against expert-labeled “gold-standard” variant classifications.

-**Important** : This tool currently only supports SNPs and small indels.
+Note: Currently, this tool supports only single nucleotide polymorphisms (SNPs) and small insertions/deletions (indels).

-**NOTE** : This is a research prototype exploring whether LLMs can approximate molecular tumor‑board decision‑making; strictly not for clinical use.
+It is a research prototype exploring AI-assisted decision-making and is not intended for clinical use.

-### Coming Soon TL;DR – The Real AI Tumor Board
+**Coming Soon TL;DR – The Real AI Tumor Board**
 - Full RAG stack (PubMed, ClinicalTrials.gov, NCCN/ESMO guidelines,..)
 - New evidence sources: AlphaMissense, SpliceAI, TCGA prevalence, gnomAD filtering
-- Patient VCF Files.
-From single-variant → whole patient genome: VCF upload → variant prioritization → comprehensive clinical reports + trial matching
+- Patient VCF Files:
+Supports analysis from single variants to whole patient exomes/genomes by uploading VCF files, performing variant prioritization, and generating comprehensive clinical reports with trial matching.
 - Two-phase agentic architecture:
   → Collaborative phase: parallel specialized agents (Literature, Pathways, Trials, Guidelines, etc.)
   → Adversarial phase: Advocate vs. Skeptic debate → Arbiter assigns final tier